preactjs/rfcs/rfcs/0000-remove-replace-node.md

 By removing the parameter, we can rewrite our internals to fit the model of "hydration", "mounting" and "diffing" described above which would reduce size, runtime, and maintenance cost of Preact.
+The savings made by removing this feature would be used on other features the team wants such as progressive hydration, the new `createRoot` API.

+Further with the upcoming `createRoot` API (TODO: Add link to RFC), this additional parameter makes less sense.

 The "Research" section at the bottom outlines PRs and issues related to replaceNode and the difficulty in maintaining it.